RoviSys/pico-player/README.md

 You may have noticed that with your Pico plugged in and your LEDs wired that the first one is illuminated (often blue).
 This is because it's receiving power but not data.
 To address this let's write some code that uses the state machine of the Pico.

+Some of the code below has comments with line numbers on it to make it easier to reference in the following sections.

-Add this to your source file:
+Add this to your source file to start, note that this code by itself doesn't do anything yet:

 ```python
 import rp2